paramraghavan/go/README.md

 ```

 ## Pointers and Values
-Pointers are primarily used to sahre memory.
+Pointers are primarily used to share memory.

 ```
 a := 42